symfony/symfony-docs/components/browser_kit/introduction.rst

     The BrowserKit component simulates the behavior of a web browser.

-The BrowserKit component allows you to make web request, click on links and submit forms.
+The BrowserKit component allows you to make web requests, click on links and submit forms.

 Installation
 ------------

-You can install the component in 2 different ways:
+You can install the component in two different ways:

 * :doc:`Install it via Composer </components/using_components>` (``symfony/browser-kit`` on `Packagist`_);
 * Use the official Git repository (https://github.com/symfony/BrowserKit).